joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 NOTE: there is currently an issue with configurable tests and scripts.
 It is currently not possible to configure the tests from the script, so the scripted tests will run using each test's default parameters.
-This means that it is not possible anymore to run some of the PEEL 1.0 preset scenes from a script.
+This means that it is not possible anymore to run some PEEL v1.0 preset scenes from a script.

 ### Per-engine options